khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 #### Table

-If the purpose of using the component is to compare and contrast 5 or more static (non-draggable) pieces of content a better option would be to structure the data within a [table component](https://design.gitlab.com/components/table).
+If the purpose of using the component is to compare and contrast 5 or more static (non-draggable) pieces of content, or if you're utilizing column headers to organize your content horizontally, a better option would be to structure the data within a [table component](https://design.gitlab.com/components/table).

 #### Single Stat

-If the purpose of using the component is to show a high level overview of incoming data (e.g. Security vulnerabilities, Threat Monitoring statistics), use a single stat component.
+If the purpose of using the component is to show a high level overview of incoming data (e.g. Security vulnerabilities, Threat Monitoring statistics), use a single stat component [todo: add link].

 ## Demo